 If you've received a letter from the NHS asking you to self isolate due to Covid-19 please let us know and if you wish we will add you to the PSR.

 PSR includes several other optional services, advanced notice of expected power outages, priority support in emergencies, and password protection and identification schemes.
-If you are a vulnerable customer, you can sign up for PSR membership by emailing us at [email protected] or call us on 0330 202 0298.
+If you are a vulnerable customer, you can sign up for PSR membership by emailing us at [email protected].

 Help if something goes wrong with your energy supply

-Outside of our opening hours, you can call our third-party meter operator, Providor on 0333 016 5296 and select Option 2.
+Outside of our opening hours of Monday to Friday, 9am - 5pm, you can call our third-party meter operator, Providor on 0333 016 5296 and select Option 2.
 Their phone lines are open Monday to Friday 5pm - 8pm, Saturday 8am - 6pm and Sunday or bank holidays 9am - 5pm.
 In emergencies, Providor will try to offer a minimum 4 hour call out.

 Following the UK Government’s guidance to avoid social contact due to the outbreak of coronavirus (COVID-19), we are regrettably unable to carry out any non-essential meter works.
 Please contact us again once the guidance is updated.
 We apologise for any inconvenience this may cause.